nimiq-network/developer-reference/chapters/nodes-and-clients.md

 ### Full Nodes

 Nodes of this type download the full blockchain thus requiring more storage.
-We expect this Node type to be used solely with NodeJS Clients although theoretically you could run it also in a Browser Client.
+We expect this node type to be used solely with NodeJS Clients although theoretically it could run also in a browser.

 ### Light Nodes

 This type of nodes securely sync to almost full consensus by downloading just about 100 MB.
-To do that they use a *LightChain* which is initialized by using NiPoPoWs instead of the full blockchain history, but after initialization, it behaves as a regular full blockchain.
+To do that they use a LightChain which is initialized by using NiPoPoWs instead of the full blockchain history, but after initialization, it behaves as a regular full blockchain.

 ### Nano Nodes